fountainhead-cash/bitdbdoc/docs/tutorial.md

 > HTML and JavaScript.
 That's all!
 >
-> You don't even need to set up a server, this demo will run server-less, leveraging the bitdb.network public endpoint.
+> You don't even need to set up a server, this demo will run server-less, leveraging the bitdb.fountainhead.cash public endpoint.

-Let's build a bitcoin powered web app using a public BitDB Full Node at bitdb.network.
+Let's build a bitcoin powered web app using a public BitDB Full Node at bitdb.fountainhead.cash.

 The app will be 100% frontend (No server) and will fetch and display contents from [memo.cash](https://memo.cash) transactions from bitcoin through bitdb.
 The web app will look like this: